 That is what makes the subject different.
-A function can have partial derivatives in and and still fail to be complex differentiable, because the quotient above may depend on the direction of approach.
+A function can have partial derivatives in and and still fail to be complex differentiable, because the quotient may depend on the direction of approach.
+The complex limit demands the same answer from every direction at once.

 This is not true for an arbitrary real-differentiable function.
 That is why complex analysis feels unusually rigid: one strong condition leads to many conclusions at once.